neonspectra/wmcms/README.md

 wmcms is designed with the following ideas in mind:
  - Websites should be simple to maintain
    - A site should have as few moving parts (application frameworks, web engines, etc) as absolutely necessary to enable its core functionality.
-The less your site is built on, the fewer points of failure it has when it comes time to update.
+The less your site is built on, the fewer points of failure it has when the comes time to update.
  - Websites should be lean
    - No one appreciates when you force them to download over a megabyte of scripts and styling just to read a recipe you posted on your food blog.
 The point of a website is to send information from my computer into your brain; it really shouldn't take a lot to do that effectively.
  - Modern developers have a lot to learn from the webmasters of old
    - There was a time before Wordpress, before javascript, before even php.
-And the webmasters who ran the 'net back then made do.
-They wrangled their webservers to the fullest and hacked together sites that could do anything their business required of them-- somehow.
-Most of those simple yet powerful and efficient tools those webmasters relied on still exist today and are baked in to our modern systems.
+And the webmasters who ran the 'net back then made do with what they had.
+They wrangled their webservers to the fullest and they hacked together sites that could do anything their business required of them-- somehow.
+The tools used by webmasters of the past may be antiquated, but they are powerful and efficient by design and should not be understimated.
+Most of these utilities still exist today and are often baked into the foundation of our modern systems.
 We just have to be willing to learn how to use them.
  - Modern tools are ridiculously powerful
    - Nostalgia isn't everything.
-We *do* have more tools than those webmasters of old could ever dream of, and we shouldn't be ashamed of using those tools to their fullest where appropriate.
-Modern utilities such as OpenGraphs and tastefully responsive styling make the web more accessible, and ultimately lend a better user experience than ever.
-You'd be amazed just how much you can accomplish with just a CSS stylesheet these days.
+We *do* have more tools than those webmasters of old could ever dream of, and we shouldn't be ashamed of using newer toys when appropriate.
+Modern protocols like OpenGraphs and accessibility tools like the tastefully responsive styling additions in CSS3 help us build better user experiences than ever.
+You'd be amazed how much interactivity you can accomplish with just a CSS stylesheet these days.
  - **And most importantly:** Websites should be fun.
    - Before the giants took over, the web was envisioned fun place for all of us to let our imaginations run wild and lovingly craft our own digital spaces for our friends and neighbours to read and learn from.
 The internet is **our** community, and each of us has the power to make it a little more fun than when we found it.
+Unfortunately, it's pretty hard to retake the internet as a place for individual self-expression without adequate tools to have a platform. wmcms is here to empower you to build a digital space that doesn't need a fully staffed corporate webdev team just to keep the place running day-to-day so that you can focus on what really matters: sharing your site's unique message with the world.

 ### Dependencies